brookshelley/brookshelley.github.com/books.md

    were great, but a lot of it was about what you'd expect from a Medium article.
 The bit about the owl statues was golden.

+9. **Annihilation** — Jeff Vandermeer

+    This is a re-read, because right after seeing the movie based on this book, I wanted to dive back into Area X. To me, this series still captures all the best parts of Vandermeer's wierdness in a cohesive way.
+If Borne was oddly funny, this book is just odd, and City of Saints & Madmen is, perhaps, homicidal.
+I'm still not sure if there are many hidden things in this book, but I also haven't looked too deep, bc City of Saints & Madmen sucked me in in a way I found frightenting.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo